PixelRubro/AudioManagerForUnity/README.md

 `public void StopAllVoice()`

+## Why can't I open the demo scene?

+This is a limitation known by the Unity team.
+Until they look at it, you will have to drag the scene file into somewhere in your "Assets" folder.

 ### Extra

 - A script called `AudioSettingsMenu.cs` can be used to speed up the implementation of a audio settings menu.